 - How to sign scanned documents

-After reading all of this, you should be able to easily sign any digital document right from your iPhone.
+After reading all of this, you should be able to sign any digital document right from your iPhone easily.

 Ready to get into it?
 Let’s begin.

 Signing a document fast is important for streamlining your digital signage workflow.
-You may need to deal with a variety of forms, contracts, and agreements that require your online signature.
+You may need to deal with various forms, contracts, and agreements that require your online signature.